Inside Samsung d’light, a three-storied futuristic exhibition space in Seoul

 Elsewhere on the ground floor is a VR experience that uses hydraulic chairs and Gear VR headsets to take you on a virtual roller coaster ride.
 It’s fun, and quite short.
 You can also do a spot of driving a race car around a track on a QLED Gaming Monitor, and try out Samsung's latest products like phones, tablets and fridges.

 The floor above offers a journey into tomorrow with Samsung products and provides interactive displays which show how smartphones, wearables and digital appliances can have an impact on your lifestyle.
-You can also explore rooms in a future house, see how learning can be more fun in a classroom (with tablets and a wall-mounted smartboard) and a do a spot of future shopping.
+You can also explore rooms in a future house, see how learning can be more fun in a classroom (with tablets and a wall-mounted smartboard) and do a spot of future shopping.

 There are also two rowing machines here which let you go head to head with someone and track your fitness.